-Changes in the texture and color of your skin, such as texture or color, are a result of poor circulation in the arteries and veins.
-When your circulation is compromised blood flow is decreased resulting in increased pressure in the vessels, leading to inflammation of the skin on one or both of your legs.
+Changes in the appearance of your skin, such as texture or color, are a result of poor circulation in the arteries and veins.
+When your circulation is compromised, blood flow is decreased resulting in increased pressure in the vessels, leading to inflammation of the skin.
 The resulting inflammation may cause the skin to become leathery, itchy or reddish, and even thick, rough, flaky, dry, or waxy.

-These are thick, hardened layers of skin that develop when your skin tries to protect itself against friction and pressure.
+Corns and calluses are thick, hardened layers of skin that develop to protect against friction and pressure.
 They mostly develop on your feet and hands.

 People living with diabetes are prone to having foot problems, often because of two complications common among diabetics: nerve damage and poor circulation.